First days of COP26 summit marked by chaos and 'outrage'

 On Wednesday, however, they were told to follow negotiations online as much as possible and attend events in person only when necessary "in order to comply with Covid-19 measures".

-Delegates from poorer countries have struggled to attend the event due to the unequal access to vaccines, quarantine rules and high travel costs – what triggered civil society to call for the postponement of the event earlier this year, citing unequal participation.
+Delegates from poorer countries have struggled to attend the event due to the unequal access to vaccines, quarantine rules and high travel costs - which triggered civil society to call for the postponement of the event earlier this year, citing unequal participation.

 The UK has, since the beginning, rejected the idea of postponing the event, and instead put forward measures to ensure the participation of developing countries, such as funding the hotel stays of delegates arriving from red-list countries.